risckaust/risc-documentations/docs/source/1-z-robot-assembly.rst

 Odroid installation
 ------

-- Mount Odroid XU4 on the rover
+- Mount and attach Odroid XU4 on the rover.
+Connect WiFi module to the Odroid.

 - To power the odroid we need to provide 5V power to it.
 Solder `Odroid DC Plug Cable <https://www.hardkernel.com/shop/dc-plug-cable-assembly-5-5mm/>`_ to `female servo cable <https://www.sparkfun.com/products/8738>`_ and connect to the UBEC 5V output cable